Healthcare Ethics & Law MSc (Intercalated)

 The course is open to all medical students from UK medical schools who have completed three years of undergraduate study (subject to approval by the relevant medical school).

-The one-year programme is open to suitably qualified medical students who take a year out of their medical degree to study Health Care Ethics and Law.
+The one-year course is open to suitably qualified medical students who take a year out of their medical degree to study Health Care Ethics and Law.

 - How to apply